MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/developer/competitor-entity.md

 ---
-title: "Competitor entity"
+title: "Competitor table (Dynamics 365 Sales)"
-description: "Learn about competitor entity that enables record to have details, such as company profile, SWOT analysis, presentations, materials of the competitor.
-Using this entity you can do complete analysis of the competitor company." ms.custom: ms.date: 10/31/2017 ms.reviewer: pehecke
+description: "Learn about competitor table that enables record to have details, such as company profile, SWOT analysis, presentations, materials of the competitor.
+Using this table you can do complete analysis of the competitor company." ms.custom: ms.date: 10/31/2017 ms.reviewer: pehecke